 There could be something in pets that they sense our feelings, and know when to cheer us up.

 Riding a horse on your own, is not really being alone.
 You have your horse and riding it means you have a better perspective of the things you see around/nature.

-Once your beloved horse gallops, it gives you that fun feeling of being kissed by the breeze, going to places and seeing pretty spots, jumping to what seems to obstacles, the sense of freedom.
+Once your beloved horse gallops, it gives you that fun feeling of being kissed by the breeze, going to places and seeing pretty spots, jumping to what seems to be obstacles, the sense of freedom.